TomDDG/ZXPicoMD/README.md

   - +2x 20pin header sockets
 - 1x Traco Power TSR 1-2450 (9v to 5v, 1 Amp) - https://www.tracopower.com/int/model/tsr-1-2450 (you can use alternatives these are just the best and very efficient, if you do use alternatives remember you may need additional circuitry)
 - 3x BAT42/43 diodes for D1(D), D2(D) & CO(D).
 If using a v1.1 PCB connect these LV1-HV1, LV2-HV2 & LV3-HV3, line at HV side.
 BAT42/43 are a better option to 1N4148 due to the reduced voltage drop, however 1N4148 should also be ok.
 The v1.1 PCB can also use a SparkFun Logic Level Converter ([BOB-12009](https://www.sparkfun.com/products/12009)) if not paring with real h/w Microdrives, however recommend you use diodes.
 - 1x SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306).
-Be very careful of the GND & VCC placement as they are sometimes reversed
+Be very careful of the GND & VCC placement as they are sometimes reversed.
+If using the v1.3 PCB make sure the jumpers are in the correct place for the GND/VCC orientation.
   - +1x 4pin header socket if using the PCB.
 If also using the 3D printed case get header sockets with extra long legs so the OLED can be mounted higher
 - 1x Adafruit Micro SD SPI or SDIO Card Breakout Board - https://www.adafruit.com/product/4682
   - +1x 9pin header socket if using the PCB